Safe Online Bid Optimization with Return on Investment and Budget Constraints: Introduction

 \section{Introduction}

 Nowadays, Internet advertising is \emph{de facto} the leading advertising medium.
-Notably, while the expenditure on physical ads, radio, and television has been stable for a decade, that on Internet advertising is increasing with an average ratio of $20\%$ per year, reaching the considerable amount of $124$ billion USD in $2019$ only in the US~\citep{iab2019iab}.
-Internet advertising has two main advantages over traditional advertising channels.
-The former is to provide precise ad targeting, and the latter is to allow an accurate, real-time evaluation of investment performance.
-On the other hand, the amount of data provided by the platforms and the plethora of parameters to be set make its optimization impractical without adopting of artificial intelligence (AI) tools.
+Notably, while the expenditure on physical ads, radio, and television has been stable for a decade, that on Internet advertising is increasing with a ratio of $\approx 13\%$ per year, reaching the amount of $225$ billion USD in $2023$ only in the US~\cite{iab2024iab}.
+Internet advertising has two main advantages over traditional channels: it provides precise ad targeting and allows an accurate, real-time evaluation of investment performance.
+On the other hand, the amount of data the platforms provide and the plethora of parameters to be set make its optimization impractical without using artificial intelligence.